CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- accessPoint: AccessPoint Document to persists.
+- accessPoint: AccessPoint Document to persist.
 - slug: Slug that will be used for the URI of the new access point.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ##### upload
 ```typescript
 upload( parentURI:string,  data:Blob,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[Carbon.Pointer.Class, Carbon.HTTP.Response.Class]>
 ```

 Upload binary data, creating a child for the parent specified.
-This signature only works in a Browser.
+This signature only works in a web browser.

 *Parameters*

 - parentURI: URI of the document where to upload the new binary data child.
 - data: Blob of the binary data to upload.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ```typescript
 upload( parentURI:string,  slug:string,  data:Blob,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[Carbon.Pointer.Class, Carbon.HTTP.Response.Class]>
 ```

 Upload binary data, creating a child for the parent specified.
-This signature only works in a Browser.
+This signature only works in a web browser.

 *Parameters*

 - parentURI: URI of the document where to upload the new binary data child.
 - slug: Slug that will be used for the URI of the new binary child.
 - data: Blob of the binary data to upload.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ```typescript
 upload( parentURI:string,  data:Buffer,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[Carbon.Pointer.Class, Carbon.HTTP.Response.Class]>